MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_peakmeter_retrieve_level.md

 ## -description

-TBD - EVT_ACX_PEAKMETER_RETRIEVE_LEVEL tells the driver that a request to retrieve the peakmeter level has been made???.
+The EVT_ACX_PEAKMETER_RETRIEVE_LEVEL callback function is implemented by the driver and is called when the level of a specified channel on a peakmeter node is requested.

 ## -parameters